LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Predictive Scaling: continuously forecast load and schedule scaling ahead
   * Scaling Cool down: following in/out, no further in/out (default 300 seconds)
   * Good metrics: CPU utilization, Request Count Per Target, Average Network In/Out, any custom Cloudwatch metric
+  * ASG is a good match with keywords such as "dynamic", "change", "capacity"

 ### Amazon EC2 Auto Scaling:
   * Enables users to automatically launch/terminate strictly EC2 instances based on configuration parameters, such as when a specific metric exceeds a threshold (via CloudWatch) or during a certain scheduled period of time to scale appropriately